Five Questions on Friday – Portland Edible Gardens

-Portland Edible Gardens builds Cedar raised garden beds, creates seasonal planting plans, plants fruit trees and berries, and works with people one on one throughout the year planting their gardens and teaching them how to do it!
-We take the time to learn about what our clients are interested in, what their goals are, and then craft a plan and cater our services to meet their needs.
+Portland Edible Gardens builds cedar-raised garden beds, creates seasonal planting plans, plants fruit trees and berries, and works with people one one-on-one throughout the year planting their gardens and teaching them how to do it!
+We take the time to learn about what our clients are interested in, and what their goals are, and then craft a plan and cater our services to meet their needs.

 Question 4.
 Fall is here!
 What can we do for our gardens and our soil to prepare for next spring?

 Fall is a great time to give back to our gardens that have given us so much throughout the year!
 There are several ways to care for your soil in the Fall and Winter so it is ready to provide in the year to come.
 One option is to grow a “cover crop”, a planting that offers nutrients, insulation and protection to your soil.
 Another option is to cover your bare soil with a straw mulch to protect it from winter rains, compaction, and erosion.

 If you want to learn more about these soil saving methods or for more Portland based edible gardening advice throughout the year, check out my Blog!!!

 Questions 5.
 When is the best time to build a new garden bed?

 Now!
 The truth is, any time is a good time to establish your garden beds.
 The most important thing is to make it happen whenever you can and to be ready for the growing season in early Spring.
 I plant my sugar snap peas in mid-February, so that’s when it all begins for me.
 But even planting a garden as late as June can bring a serious bounty to your kitchen.